-Requirement (a) sets out the minimum objective standards expected of all directors.
+Requirement (a) sets out the minimum objective standard expected of all directors.
 A director who did his or her incompetent best could still fall short of this objective standard of care.
-In cases where the director possesses special knowledge, skills and experience, requirement (b) holds him or her accountable to that higher standard.
+If a director possesses special knowledge, skills and experience, requirement (b) holds him or her accountable to that higher standard.

-Directors may delegate responsibilities to members of the company's management, but in order to properly discharge their duty of care, directors must establish reporting mechanisms and controls that facilitate meaningful oversight.
-Under the CG Code, issuers should set out a schedule of reserved matters, such that management can know with clarity which decisions can only be made by the board.
+Directors may delegate responsibilities to members of the company's management, but to properly discharge their duty of care, directors must establish reporting mechanisms and controls that facilitate meaningful oversight.
+Under the CG Code, issuers should set out a schedule of reserved matters, such that management can know with clarity which decisions can be made only by the board.

 Dealing in securities

-The key function of the Model Code is to prohibit dealings in securities when a director is in possession of unpublished price sensitive information.
-It also lays down certain 'blackout periods' prior to the release of annual and interim financial results, during which directors are prohibited from dealing, save in very exceptional circumstances.
-During the windows where directors are not prohibited from trading, the Model Code sets out the procedures for obtaining dealing clearances.
+The key function of the Model Code is to prohibit dealings in securities when a director is in possession of unpublished price-sensitive information.
+It also lays down certain blackout periods prior to the release of annual and interim financial results, during which directors are prohibited from dealing, save in very exceptional circumstances.
+During the periods when directors are not prohibited from trading, the Model Code sets out the procedures for obtaining dealing clearances.

 Term of service and re-election

 Promoting board diversity has been one of the SEHK's key initiatives in recent years.
 The SEHK introduced a code provision in 2013 requiring issuers to adopt a policy for achieving board diversity, with measurable objectives to assess its implementation.
 As a code provision, issuers could choose to deviate and explain why a diversity of perspectives in the board could be achieved despite not having a formal diversity policy in place.
-After further consultation, and with much support from market participants, the code provision has been upgraded to a Listing Rule starting in 2019.
-It is now a mandatory requirement to have in place a policy for board diversity, and to disclose it in the issuer's corporate governance report.
+After further consultation, and with much support from market participants, the code provision has been upgraded to a Listing Rule as of 2019.
+It is now a mandatory requirement to have in place a policy for board diversity, and for the issuer to disclose it in its corporate governance report.

-Since the inception of the code provision in 2013, female representation on the boards of Hang Seng Index constituent companies has increased from 9.4 per cent in 2013 to 13.4 per cent in 2019.7 Whilst such increase in numbers may look encouraging at first sight, Hong Kong still lags behind other international financial centres such as Singapore (15.7 per cent), the United States (27.0 per cent) and the United Kingdom (32.0 per cent).8 The picture is even less encouraging if we look behind the figures.
+Since the inception of the code provision in 2013, female representation on the boards of Hang Seng Index constituent companies has increased from 9.4 per cent in 2013 to 13.7 per cent in 2020.10 Although this increase in numbers may look encouraging at first sight, Hong Kong still lags behind other international financial centres, such as Singapore (16.2 per cent), the United States (28 per cent) and the United Kingdom (34.5 per cent).11 The picture is even less encouraging if we look behind the figures.
 It is not uncommon for founders of family-controlled issuers to appoint their spouses or daughters as non-executive directors.
-These female directors often play a less substantive role in management, meaning that statistics on female board representation tend to overstate the actual level of gender diversity in Hong Kong listed companies.
-Whether the recent upgrade of the code provision to a Listing Rule will give further impetus to board diversity remains to be seen.
-For now, suffice to say there is still a long way for the Hong Kong market to go on board diversity.
+These female directors often perform a less substantive role in management, meaning that statistics on female board representation tend to overstate the actual level of gender diversity in Hong Kong listed companies.
+Whether the upgrade of the code provision to a Listing Rule will give further impetus to board diversity remains to be seen.
+For now, suffice to say that there is still a long way for the Hong Kong market to go on board diversity.

 i Financial reporting

 Annual reports containing audited accounts must be published within four months of the financial year-end.
 Issuers also need to publish interim reports within three months of the end of the half-year period.
 In the run-up to the publication of annual reports and interim reports, there will inevitably be a time gap between the financial statements being approved by the board and their actual publication.
-Since information in the financial statements is usually highly price sensitive, and with a view to maintaining a fair and orderly market, the listing rules require the publication of 'preliminary announcements' of financial results, which must be published no later than the day following the board's approval of the issuer's financial statements.
-If an issuer fails to publish preliminary announcements in time, for example due to uncertainties around certain figures, it must issue a holding announcement, suspend trading, and explain to the market the reasons behind the delay.
+Since information in the financial statements is usually highly price sensitive, and with a view to maintaining a fair and orderly market, the listing rules require the publication of preliminary announcements of financial results, which must be published no later than the day following the board's approval of the issuer's financial statements.
+If an issuer fails to publish preliminary announcements in time, for example if there are uncertainties about certain figures, it must issue a holding announcement, suspend trading and explain to the market the reasons for the delay.

 ii Disclosure of price-sensitive information